-With four weeks left in the regular season, a number of playoff spots have already been clinched, with the Patriots, Broncos and Falcons each clinching their divisions, while the Texans also clinched a playoff spot.
+With four weeks left in the regular season, a number of playoff spots have already been clinched.
+The Patriots, Broncos and Falcons have each clinching their divisions, while the Texans also clinched a playoff spot.
+Those facts could impact KP’s NFL Week 14 picks.

-Week 14 features some fantastic matchups on paper, especially RG3 vs. Flacco, Rodgers vs. Stafford and the Texans taking on Tom Brady on Monday night.
+NFL Week 14 features some fantastic match-ups on paper, especially RG3 vs. Flacco, Rodgers vs. Stafford and the Texans taking on Tom Brady on Monday night.

 Over in the “Pick Your Knows” department, last week, I swayed away from some of my standard techniques and got aggressive with some selections, too.
 The result was a sub-par 6-10 record for the week.
 But all in all, I remain 24 games above the .500-mark for the year.